getapper/generator-g-next/README.md

 - It should create a new subfolder in the `./endpoints` folder with the API files inside
 - It should connect this endpoint function to the Next `./api` folder and its configuration files

 ### yo g-next:pkg-cognito

 - It should add all the backend library files inside the `./lib` folder
 - It should add all fe and be dependencies to the package json
 - It should copy the CognitoAuthManager model to the `./models/client` folder
 - It should add all the required env vars to all env files

+### yo g-next:pkg-translations

+- It should add i18next and react-i18next dependencies
+- It should add i18n as next config options
+- It should add `./translations` folder with templates and setup files
+- It should add the Language models and LanguageSelector component